Customizing models and templates with Yii Behaviors

 For Databases

-With regard to databases, Yii behaviors are similar to database triggers (opens new window).
-But behaviors allow to implement functionality that database triggers cannot offer.
+With regard to databases, Yii behaviors are similar to database triggers.
+But behaviors allow us to implement functionality that database triggers cannot offer.

-Just like database triggers, behaviors can be bound to many different events, e.g. the BEFORE_INSERT-event, and the AFTER_INSERT-, BEFORE_UPDATE-, AFTER_UPDATE-, BEFORE_VALIDATE-events.
-However the events are processed by the Yii ActiveRecord Object (opens new window), not by the database.
+Just like database triggers, behaviors can be bound to many different events, e.g. the BEFORE_INSERT event, and the AFTER_INSERT, BEFORE_UPDATE, AFTER_UPDATE, and BEFORE_VALIDATE events.
+However, the events are processed by the Yii ActiveRecord Object, not by the database.

 Not only for databases

-Thus, you can attach some new behaviour not only to ActiveRecords, but also to Controllers, Modules or Components.
-And you can create that new behavior by inheriting from the yii\base\Behavior class.
+Thus, you can attach some new behavior not only to ActiveRecords, but also to Controllers, Modules, or Components.
+And you can create that new behavior by inheriting from the yii\base\Behavior

-In mDIS, there are a few Yii-Behaviors already available to use.
-They required custom PHP programming.
-Examples see below.
+In mDIS, there are a few Yii Behaviors already available to use.
+They require custom PHP programming.
+Examples are seen below.

-For the implementation of mDIS Yii Behaviours see the *.php-Files in directoy backend/behaviors.
+For the implementation of mDIS Yii Behaviors, see the *.php

 mDIS Custom Behaviors